 Selected client work

-- Representing a Namibian construction and engineering company in a dispute with the Bank of Namibia.
+- Dispute with Bank of Namibia, Namibia - Representing Stalker Hutchison Admiral (Pty) Ltd, a Namibian construction and engineering company, in a dispute with the Bank of Namibia.

 It is almost 50 years since the most recent South African arbitration legislation was enacted.
 Could a new Act not only bring South Africa in line with....